 Are you a student looking to enhance your electronic circuit design skills?
 Look no further than PSPICE – the Simulation Program for Integrated Circuits Emphasis.
 In this tutorial, we will explore the fundamental uses and benefits of PSPICE, guiding you through the process of downloading and installing the student version.
 PSPICE provides a comprehensive platform for simulating, analyzing, and testing circuits, enabling students to gain invaluable hands-on experience before moving on to hardware implementation.
 Join us on this journey as we delve into the world of PSPICE and unlock the power of circuit design.

 In this tutorial, we will explain the basic uses of PSPICE, where SPICE stands for Simulation Program for Integrated Circuits Emphasis.
 After a brief introduction to the working and uses of the software, we will guide you on successfully downloading and installing the student version of PSPICE online.

-Introduction to PSPICE software
+Introduction to PSpicesoftware

-Downloading the setup the setup of pspice
+Downloading the setup of PSPICE

 Installation of PSPICE

-- If you are not interested in viewing the latest notes released by the server about the software, you just downloaded i.e. about PSPICE uncheck the box saying View the Release Notes and click on Finish.
-This will finish the installation and close setup without opening the release notes from your browser.
+If you are not interested in viewing the latest release notes for PSPICE, uncheck the box that says “View the Release Notes” and click on “Finish”.
+This will complete the installation and close the setup without opening the release notes in your browser.